About MankatoPage address: http://www.mnsu.edu/about/mankatoprofile.html

 There are five post-secondary institutions within a 12 mile radius of Mankato.

 Minnesota State University, Mankato The largest post-secondary institution in southern Minnesota.

-South Central Technical College Offers certificate, diploma and Associate of Applied Science degrees.
+South Central College Offers certificate, diploma and Associate of Applied Science degrees.

 Bethany Lutheran College A private liberal arts school.